 return 0;

-Dynamic memory allocation is used without a robust strategy for
+memory allocation without a robust deallocation strategy can lead to

-deallocation, which can lead to memory leaks.
-The function is long and
+leaks.
+The function is also too long and mixes responsibilities.

 #include <stdio.h>